skodak/mdc/README.md

 export PATH=$PATH:/path/to/mdc/bin
 ```

-Please note that MDC commands can only be executed from directories with _mdc.env_ files because the current
+Please note that MDC commands can only be executed from directories with `mdc.env` file.
-directory identifies the project for MDC.

 List of often used MDC commands with short descriptions: